-Maintaining your furnace can go a long way in the period in between furnace service appointments.
-One of the simplest, and critical, ways to take care of your furnace is in replacing your furnace filter.
+Maintaining your furnace can help quite a bit in the period in between furnace service appointments.
+One of the easiest, and crucial, ways to take care of your furnace is in replacing your furnace filter.
 Having a filthy air filter can contribute to a number of negative concerns for your heating and cooling system, its efficiency, and ultimately, how much your energy expenses are each month.

 - Home habits: if you have pets in your home, it could make sense to switch out your filter more often because of pet dander.
-If you have someone in the house that suffers from allergies or asthma, consider replacing your home’s air filter more often to help with their symptoms.
+If you have someone in the house that suffers from allergies or asthma, consider changing your home’s air filter more often to help ease their symptoms.

-Now you’re likely wondering how to replace your furnace filter.
-Inevitably this will vary depending on what furnace you have, but typically:
+Now you’re likely wondering how to change your furnace filter.
+Inevitably this will change depending on what furnace you have, but typically:

 - Open or pull off the air filter panel close to the bottom of your furnace to expose an open compartment.

-- There will be a little space to move your filter back and forth that allows you to remove one end of the filter and take it out of the compartment.
+- There will be a bit of space to move your filter back and forth that allows you to remove one end of the filter and take it out of the compartment.

-- When installing the new filter, inspect the perimeter of the filter for an arrow that indicates the air flow direction, to ensure you’re installing the filter in the correct direction.
+- When installing the new filter, check the perimeter of the filter for an arrow that indicates the air flow direction, to make sure you’re installing the filter in the correct direction.
 In most cases, the arrow should point at the main part (or top) of the furnace.